Category: H

 • 1963-1970, lived and worked in Las Vegas, performing with singer Judy Lynn.

-• A member of the Bluegrass Album Band with Tony Rice, J.D.
+• 1980’s, he was a member of the Bluegrass Album Band with Tony Rice, J.D.
 Crowe, Doyle Lawson, Todd Phillips and Jerry Douglas.

 • Played fiddle on several Skaggs #1 hits, including “Uncle Pen,” “Country Boy,” “Cryin’ My Heart Out Over You,” and “I Wouldn’t Change You If I Could.”